Khushboo17630/E-Commerce-Data-Analysis/README.md

 3.)
 Sales by Category: Determine the total sales per category to identify the most and least popular product categories.

 4.)
-Customer Demographics: Count the number of customers from each state to analyze regional customer base.
+Customer Demographics: Count the number of customers from each state to analyze Regional customer base.

 5.)
 Payment Methods: Calculate the percentage of orders paid in installments to understand customer payment preferences.